When Laptop is Beyond Repair?

-Sometimes, we want to know if taking our faulty laptop for repair is worth it or if it would be wiser just to sell laptop and buy a new one.
+Sometimes, we want to know if taking our faulty laptop for repair is worth it or if it would be wiser just to get rid of it and buy a new one.
 Here are few things to note and then infer if your laptop is beyond the saving grace of a technician.

 The laptop’s power goes down very fast

 If you discover that your laptop battery drains faster than usual, you should first check if it is an adapter issue, power supply, or battery issue.
 If none of the above mentioned is responsible for your laptop’s power-draining faster than usual, you should consult computer technicians and also start preparing for a new laptop.